sighandsontraining/justtesting/design.md

 ## Solution

+the high-level architecture, containing the main components of our solution is discussed in the next section.
 ::Describe your solution here.
 Be sure to describe (important) decisions, their reasons, consequences and any trade-offs involved::

 ### High-level architecture